Getting a national security clearance

 - respond to any questions that come up during the process.

-If you’re not completely honest, your agency might doubt your trustworthiness — that could affect their decision whether to grant you a clearance or not.
+If you’re not completely honest, your organisation might doubt your trustworthiness and that could affect their decision whether to grant you a clearance or not.

 If you forget to include any information, get in touch with your vetting contact straight away.

 If you have any criminal convictions and diversions, you must declare all of them to the NZSIS, including historic convictions and traffic offences normally exempted by the Clean Slate Act 2004.